MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/walkthrough-managing-projects-with-jobs.md

 ### <a name="setting-up-a-job"></a>Setting Up a Job
  With the budget structure set up for jobs, creating a job is straightforward.
 This walkthrough covers the following procedures:

 - Setting up job task lines and planning lines.
 - Creating job-specific prices for items, resources, and general ledger accounts.
 - Invoicing from a job.

 ### <a name="handling-fixed-prices"></a>Handling Fixed Prices
  In jobs, you can handle fixed prices and the prices for services or goods that are agreed upon in advance with customers.
 In this walkthrough, you can do the following:

 - See how contract and invoice values are determined.
 - Allow for extra work in the schedule that has not been invoiced.

 ### <a name="copying-a-job"></a>Copying a Job
  This part of the walkthrough focuses on how to copy part or all of a job in order to reduce manual data entry and improve accuracy.
 It includes the following:

 - Copying part of a job to a new job.
 - Copying job-specific prices.
 - Copying planning lines.

 ### <a name="making-payment-by-installment"></a>Making Payment by Installment
  When a large, expensive project lasts for a long period, the customer often makes an agreement with the company to pay by installments.
 This scenario shows how you set up payment by installments and covers:

 - Creating payment by installments for a job.
 - Invoicing payments to customers.
 - Accounting for usage in a job set up for payment by installments.

 ## <a name="roles"></a>Roles
  This walkthrough includes tasks for the following roles:

 - Project Manager
 - Project Team Member

 ## <a name="prerequisites"></a>Prerequisites
  Before you can perform the tasks in the walkthrough, you must do the following:

--   Install the CRONUS International Ltd. demonstration database.
+- Install the CRONUS demonstration database.
 - Create sample data by using the steps in the following section.

 ## <a name="story"></a>Story
-This walkthrough focuses on CRONUS International Ltd., a design and consultancy firm that designs and fits new infrastructures, such as conference halls and offices, with furniture, accessories, and storage units.
+This walkthrough focuses on CRONUS, a design and consultancy firm that designs and fits new infrastructures, such as conference halls and offices, with furniture, accessories, and storage units.
 Most of its work is project oriented.
 Prakash is a project manager at CRONUS.
 He uses jobs to give him an overview of each ongoing job that CRONUS has started, as well as the jobs that are completed.
-He is usually the one who sets up deals with customers and enters the core of the job, which is task and planning lines in addition to prices, into [!INCLUDE[d365fin](includes/d365fin_md.md)].
+He is usually the one who sets up deals with customers and enters the core of the job, which is task and planning lines in addition to prices, into [!INCLUDE[prod_short](includes/prod_short.md)].
 He finds that creating, maintaining, and reviewing information is straightforward.
-Prakash also likes the way [!INCLUDE[d365fin](includes/d365fin_md.md)] enables copying jobs and payment by instalments.
+Prakash also likes the way [!INCLUDE[prod_short](includes/prod_short.md)] enables copying jobs and payment by instalments.

  Tricia, a project team member who reports to Prakash, is responsible for monitoring the job day-to-day.
 She enters her own work in addition to the work performed by technicians on every task.
 She records the items that they have used and the costs that they have incurred.